tudorscanner/slate/source/includes/_flights_multiCity.md

 ### date0

-Outbound date in the format YYYY-MM-DD
+Outbound date of the first flight in the format YYYY-MM-DD

 `date0`